DSIP-FBK/DSIPTS/lib/README.md

 $$
 F(\mathcal{C}(t-K,\ldots,t+\tau),\mathcal{F}(t-K,\ldots,t+\tau),\mathcal{T}(t-K,\ldots,t) ) = \mathcal{T}(t+1,\ldots,t+\tau)
 $$

-for some K that represent the maximum past context.
+for some K representing the maximum past context.

 In the library we adopt some convention that must be used when developing a new model:
 ```